 A superb backpacking boot, the Hanwag Tatra GTX possesses a tough, all-leather upper.
-It’s not as flexible or breathable as some boots but will offer superb protection in rocky and woody areas.
-These boots are, however, a little heavy, weighing in at a little over 2 pounds per boot.
+It’s not as flexible or breathable as some models but will offer superb protection in rocky and woody areas.
+These are, however, a little heavy, weighing in at a little over 2 pounds per boot.

-Equipped with a GORE-TEX waterproof liner, these boots are adept at wading through small streams and puddles.
-This ensures that your feet will stay comfortable and dry throughout your entire trek.
+Equipped with a GORE-TEX waterproof liner, they are adept at wading through small streams and puddles.
+This ensures that you will stay comfortable and dry throughout your entire trek.

-These boots possess rubber soles with widely spaced lugs that slice into the terrain with every step you take.
+This model possesses rubber soles with widely spaced lugs that slice into the terrain with every step you take.
 This ensures excellent traction and stability whether you’re going uphill or downhill, and whether it’s soggy or dry.
-Though they do run a little expensive, the Hanwag Tatra GTXs are a top-notch hiking boot for backpacking purposes.
+Though they do run a little expensive, the Hanwag Tatra GTXs are a top-notch boot for backpacking purposes.

 - Soft leather padded cuff, rubber heel and toe caps offers combination of comfort and protection

 - Clamping lace hooks on top section of uppers for precise and rapid lacing

 - Graded memory insole for superior shape retention – always returns to its original form